Top 5 CRED Interview Questions For SDE Role

 Round 1: Take-Home Assignment

 This is where your CRED journey begins.
-Once HR reaches out, you’ll receive a coding assignment with a 24-hour deadline to submit your full codebase.
+HR sends you a coding assignment with a 24-hour deadline to submit your full codebase.

-Don’t mistake the open format for a casual task.
-CRED’s engineers review your submission with genuine architectural scrutiny.
+Do not mistake the open format for a casual task.
+CRED engineers review submissions with genuine architectural scrutiny.

-- Clean, modular code structure (no tangled logic)
+- Clean, modular code structure — no tangled logic or spaghetti dependencies

-- Code readability: could another developer understand your design decisions instantly?
+- Code readability — could another developer understand your design decisions in 5 minutes?

-- Complete functionality, all requirements met, edge cases handled
+- Complete functionality — all requirements met and edge cases handled

-Preparation tip: Before submitting, ask yourself, would this survive a code review from a senior engineer?
+Preparation tip: Before submitting, ask yourself if this would survive a code review from a senior engineer.
 If the answer is uncertain, restructure before you send.

 CRED’s assignment round is designed to simulate a real work scenario, not a timed contest.
 They’re reading your judgment and architecture, not timing your speed.